 |What is truth?
 Is it fact?
 Or is it our own take on things...with a little garnish on the side to add pizzazz?|

 Everybody has lied at some point in their lives.
 Even a Buddhist monk was once a child who was caught with his hand in the proverbial cookie jar.
 Then to cover for his indiscretion, lied about it to his angry parents.

-By this stage, the teenager has honed the skills required for deception.
-But when these skills are not fooling anyone, a distinct lack of regard for authority will exist in its place.
-A tap on the hand will not teach a teenager anything...except his/her rights.
-So, we must think and treat them not as children, but as somewhat dysfunctional young adults.
-Although, they do have an excuse for acting the way they do...and it's called puberty.
-Seems the hormones are to blame.
-But I do wonder...what are the adults excuse.
+By this stage, the teenager has honed the skills required for deception, but when these skills are not fooling anyone, the professional diagnosis is they are suffering from 'Complete Lack of Regard for Authority Disorder' or CLRAD for short.
+A tap on the hand to someone who is obviously sick will teach them nothing, except for their rights.
+And so, we must think of and treat them not as children, but as somewhat dysfunctional young adults.
+Although they do have an excuse for acting the way they do...it's called puberty.
+It seems the hormones are to blame, but I do wonder what the adult's excuses are.

 Or what about, "How much have you had to drink tonight?"

-Nice...so long as we don't meet 'Mr Lost Count' out there on the freeway.
+Nice...so long as we don't meet 'Mr. Lost Count' out there on the freeway.